-1. Plitvice Lakes National Park
+1. Plitvice Lakes National Park, Croatia

 Santorini is a popular island off the coast of Greece.
 It’s famous for its beautiful sunsets and picturesque architecture.
-As you can expect this destination is extremely popular during the summer months, so head here early autumn for a quieter and more peaceful scene.
+As you can expect this destination is extremely popular during the summer months, so head here in early autumn for a quieter and more peaceful scene.
 End of September to October you’d be looking at temperatures of around 21-24 degrees centigrade.
 Places do shut down towards the end of October so visit late September/early October for more to do.

 3. Prague, Czech Republic